maryammsd/maryammsd.github.io/_pages/about.md

 Reading Books, Swimming, Hiking, Yoga, Cooking

 ### Favorite Quotes
-*"The more I learn, the more I realize how much I don't know"* by Albert Einstein
+*"The more I learn, the more I realize how much I don't know"* by Albert Einstein.

+*"The pleasure of finding things out is the most important kind of happiness that you can have"* by Richard Feynman.

-*" Small acts of kindness make a big difference"*
+*" Small acts of kindness make a big difference."*

 *" Be optimistic, but not overly optimistic."*